Daggermouth

-Daggermouth is a Canadian pop punk band that was formed in 2004 in Vancouver, British Columbia.
-They started around early 2004 quickly building a solid reputation by touring with bands such as Moneen and SNFU.
-Their name is a reference to a robotic fish from the Family Guy episode "A Fish Out of Water".
+Daggermouth was a Canadian pop punk band that formed in 2004 in Vancouver, British Columbia.
+They started around early 2004 and toured with bands such as Moneen and SNFU.
+They broke up in 2008 and returned for a reunion in 2018.

 History

 Daggermouth consisted of Nick Leadlay (vocals, formerly of the band Playboy Assassin), Kenny Lush (guitar, formerly of The Retreads), Stuart McKillop (guitar and vocals, formerly of End This Week With Knives), Erik Nielsen (bass), and Dan Donald (drums).
 Past members include drummer J.J.
 Heath and bass player Dana W.R.
 Edwards who now play in Vancouver based band Carpenter.
 Jarod Moschenross and Tom Hillifer also filled in on bass at certain points in time.

 The band's sound is characterized by melodic vocals combined with pop-punk guitar riffs and basslines but with a more hardcore feel.
 Their name is a reference to a robotic fish from the Family Guy episode "A Fish Out of Water".

 They signed to Feeding Frenzy Records in July 2005; the following month they recorded their debut album, which was expected for release later in the year.
 In February 2006, they signed to State of Mind Recordings, who planned to re-issue the album later in the year.
 In August 2006, the band embarked on a US tour, leading up to the September 2006 recording of their next album.
 In October and November 2006, the band went on a Canadian tour.
 Following this, "You Do This as a Fad" and "Fact Mike Peecher" from their forthcoming album were posted online.

 In February 2007, the band signed to Smallman Records in Canada, who were aware of the band since late 2005.
 Turf Wars was released on March 1, 2007; it was promoted with a West Coast tour throughout the month, and another with This Is Hell, Comeback Kid, and Hostage Life.
 They toured Canada alongside Set Your Goals, No Trigger, and Hostage Life.
 Between June and August 2007, the band toured Canada and the US; the latter was accompanied by Dead Hearts, Seventh Star and Soldiers.
 In September 2007, they went on an East Coast US tour with I Am the Avalanche; a second leg was held in November and December 2007.
 In February 2008, the band went on a West Coast US tour, leading into a cross-country tour supporting Comeback Kid.
 Leadlay left because of mental health issues and was temporarily replaced; the rest of the band ended up dropping off the tour amidst "a whole slew of personal and financial reasons".
 By May 2008, they were in the process of writing new material.
 In November 2008, Leadlay officially announced their indefinite hiatus via a Myspace blog: